Rexford Industrial Realty (NYSE:REXR) Releases Quarterly Earnings Results, Misses Expectations By $0.18 EPS

-Rexford Industrial Realty (NYSE:REXR – Get Rating) released its quarterly earnings results on Tuesday.
-The real estate investment trust reported $0.27 EPS for the quarter, missing the consensus estimate of $0.45 by ($0.18), MarketWatch Earnings reports.
-The business had revenue of $140.80 million during the quarter, compared to analyst estimates of $141.60 million.
+Rexford Industrial Realty (NYSE:REXR – Get Rating) posted its earnings results on Tuesday.
+The real estate investment trust reported $0.27 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.45 by ($0.18), MarketWatch Earnings reports.
 Rexford Industrial Realty had a net margin of 28.36% and a return on equity of 3.16%.
-The firm’s revenue for the quarter was up 41.1% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.37 earnings per share.
+The company had revenue of $140.80 million for the quarter, compared to analysts’ expectations of $141.60 million.
+During the same period in the previous year, the business posted $0.37 earnings per share.
+The business’s revenue was up 41.1% on a year-over-year basis.
 Rexford Industrial Realty updated its FY 2022 guidance to $1.840-$1.880 EPS and its FY22 guidance to $1.84-$1.88 EPS.

-The company also recently announced a quarterly dividend, which was paid on Friday, April 15th.
-Investors of record on Thursday, March 31st were given a dividend of $0.315 per share.
-The ex-dividend date was Wednesday, March 30th.
-This represents a $1.26 dividend on an annualized basis and a yield of 1.58%.
-This is a positive change from Rexford Industrial Realty’s previous quarterly dividend of $0.24.
+The firm also recently announced a quarterly dividend, which was paid on Friday, April 15th.
+Investors of record on Thursday, March 31st were issued a dividend of $0.315 per share.
+This represents a $1.26 annualized dividend and a dividend yield of 1.58%.
+The ex-dividend date of this dividend was Wednesday, March 30th.
+This is a boost from Rexford Industrial Realty’s previous quarterly dividend of $0.24.
 Rexford Industrial Realty’s dividend payout ratio (DPR) is 157.50%.

-A number of large investors have recently bought and sold shares of REXR.
-Vident Investment Advisory LLC purchased a new position in Rexford Industrial Realty during the fourth quarter worth approximately $210,000.
-LPL Financial LLC raised its stake in shares of Rexford Industrial Realty by 4.1% in the 3rd quarter.
-LPL Financial LLC now owns 3,821 shares of the real estate investment trust’s stock valued at $217,000 after acquiring an additional 150 shares during the period.
-Penserra Capital Management LLC purchased a new position in shares of Rexford Industrial Realty in the 4th quarter valued at $593,000.
-NewEdge Advisors LLC purchased a new position in shares of Rexford Industrial Realty in the 4th quarter valued at $595,000.
-Finally, Citadel Advisors LLC raised its stake in shares of Rexford Industrial Realty by 64.5% in the 2nd quarter.
-Citadel Advisors LLC now owns 10,866 shares of the real estate investment trust’s stock valued at $619,000 after acquiring an additional 4,261 shares during the period.
-99.23% of the stock is currently owned by institutional investors.
+Several hedge funds have recently made changes to their positions in REXR.
+Vident Investment Advisory LLC acquired a new position in Rexford Industrial Realty in the fourth quarter valued at approximately $210,000.
+LPL Financial LLC raised its position in Rexford Industrial Realty by 4.1% in the third quarter.
+LPL Financial LLC now owns 3,821 shares of the real estate investment trust’s stock valued at $217,000 after purchasing an additional 150 shares during the period.
+Penserra Capital Management LLC purchased a new stake in Rexford Industrial Realty in the fourth quarter valued at $593,000.
+NewEdge Advisors LLC acquired a new position in shares of Rexford Industrial Realty in the 4th quarter valued at $595,000.
+Finally, Citadel Advisors LLC grew its holdings in shares of Rexford Industrial Realty by 64.5% during the 2nd quarter.
+Citadel Advisors LLC now owns 10,866 shares of the real estate investment trust’s stock worth $619,000 after purchasing an additional 4,261 shares during the period.
+99.23% of the stock is currently owned by hedge funds and other institutional investors.

 Rexford Industrial Realty, Inc is a self-administered and self-managed real estate investment trust, which engages in owning, operating, and acquiring industrial properties.
 The company was founded on January 18, 2013, and is headquartered in Los Angeles, CA.